shendu-sw/noise-physical-framework/README.md

 # Noise Physical Framework

-This repository is the implementation for the paper "A CNN with Noise Inclined Module and Denoise Framework for Hyperspectral Image Classification".
+This repository is the implementation for the paper "A CNN with Noise Inclined Module and Denoise Framework for Hyperspectral Image Classification" [[paper](https://arxiv.org/abs/2205.12459)].

 ## Dependencies